NASA-AMMOS/aerie-ui/docs/DEVELOPER.md

 - [Aerie](https://github.com/NASA-AMMOS/aerie) which contains the main backend services.
 You can use the following commands to download, build, and run Aerie:

+  (NOTE: For compatibility with VSCode tasks, ensure that both Aerie UI and Aerie repos share the same parent directory and requires NVM installed)

   ```sh
   git clone https://github.com/NASA-AMMOS/aerie.git
   cd aerie